Infineon/command-console/README.md

                              are just an example for reference, the actual values of the macros/configuration may vary with your *lwipopts.h* file.
    ```

 #### ModusToolbox&trade;:

-   Update the following configurations in the application's config file (For example, *mtb-anycloud-wifi-bluetooth-tester/lwipopts.h*)
+Update the following configurations in the application's config file

+ - FreeRTOS application can make the following configurations in config files (For example, *lwipopts.h*)

    1. For the server, modify/add the following macros with a suitable value to change the TCP window size and pbuf pool size:
       ```